Can you get life insurance if you have cancer now, or recently completed treatment?

 Can you get life insurance if cancer has returned?

-A recurrence is the most complicated medical history to get approved with underwriting, as many factors are considered, including:
+Recurrence is the most complicated medical history to get through underwriting, as many factors are considered:

 - Type – What type of cancer did you originally have?